Acrimoris/Basic_MAT_Transpiler/README.md

 - Operations on absolute addresses
 - `SPECJALNE`, `ADRES A DO B` and `ROZDZIAL` instructions
 - Keys checking
-- Functions are only supported as standalone statments e. g. `A = COS B`
+- Functions are only supported as standalone statements e. g. `A = COS B`
 - Printed numbers aren't always formatted exactly correctly

 ## Usage